stephenbpeters/SprinklerPi/README.md

 * * write-out-off.php --> writes the off command to cmd.txt
 * upload.php --> used by the rPi curl script to upload the cmd.txt file
 * upload2.php --> used by the rPi curl script to upload the conditions.html and camera.jpg files
+* php-upload.html --> not actually used by the system, but helpful in debugging php file upload issues
 * tosprinklerpi --> directory used for files intended to be picked up by the rPi
 * * cmd.txt --> written by sprinkler-on.php with the "turn on" command
 * fromsprinklerpi --> directory for files uploaded from the rPi with curl